vishal-vaghasiya/interview-questions-ios/Swift.md

 ---

-## 64. What is UIViewController Lifecycle?
+## 64. What is the UIViewController Lifecycle?

 ### Answer:
 UIViewController lifecycle methods are called